colecrouter/rarest-achievement/.github/instructions/translations.instructions.md

 - Paraglide JS compiles files at build time
 - Do not manually edit localization files unless absolutely necessary; use the provided MCP tool instead.
-- Use `context7` to retrieve the documentation
+- Always use `context7` to retrieve the documentation.
+Do not start guessing when you are unsure.
+Do not start scanning for existing code to find examples.

 ## Basic Usage